2003 loya jirga: Name controversy

-Delegates collected more than the necessary 151 signatures calling for the word "Islamic" to be removed from the draft constitution, suggesting "Republic of Afghanistan" instead.
-Despite enough signatures, the jirga's chairman Sibghatullah Mojaddedi refused to hold a vote and publicly called the delegates "infidels", causing concern on freedom of speech.
+Delegates collected more than the necessary 151 signatures calling for the word "Islamic" to be removed from the draft constitution, proposing "Republic of Afghanistan" instead.
+Despite the requisite number of signatures having been obtained, chairman Mojaddedi refused to hold a vote and publicly referred to the signatories as "infidels", raising concerns about freedom of speech.

 Ratification

-After weeks of contentious debate, a walkout by the chair and hundreds of delegates, and dozens of amendments, the loya jirga ratified the constitution without taking a vote, but by consensus, on January 4, 2004.
+After weeks of contentious debate, a walkout by the chairman and hundreds of delegates, and dozens of amendments, the loya jirga ratified the constitution by consensus — without taking a formal vote — on 4 January 2004.
+The constitution was formally ratified by President Karzai at a ceremony in Kabul on 26 January 2004.

-Many delegates complained that the process had no specific criteria, that the rules of procedure were not followed, and that delegates were not properly prepared or educated about the issues.
-There were also complaints that many of the most important decisions were made by militia and party leaders, Karzai's favorites, and international representatives, such as U.S. envoy Zalmay Khalilzad, behind the scenes.
+Many delegates complained that the process had no specific criteria, that the rules of procedure were not followed, and that delegates had not been properly prepared or informed about the issues.
+There were also complaints that many of the most important decisions were made by militia and party leaders, Karzai's favoured associates, and international representatives — such as US envoy Zalmay Khalilzad — behind the scenes.